 Looking for even more uplifting environmental content?

-Environment America recently launched our Greener Together project.
+Environment America just launched a new Greener Together project.
 As people are practicing social distancing, the project aims to help us all foster a stronger connection with the natural world and with each other.
 The initiative includes engaging events, fun activities and helpful guides for both adults and children.
-The winners of our Greener Together writing contest were announced last month -- give them a read here.

 Environment America is a national network with affiliates in 29 states.
 Our staff and members work to protect the places we love, advance the environmental values we share, and win real results for our environment.